codsen/codsen/packages/html-crush/readme.md

 **minify(str \[, opts])**

-The function is exported as _default_, you can name it any way you like when you `import`/`require`.
+The function is exported as _default_, and you can name it any way you like when you `import`/`require`.

 ### API - Function's Input